bsmith89/longev-mgen/doc/submission.md

 Individual fecal pellets were collected from a single mouse per cage.
 16S rRNA gene libraries and metabolite analyses of these samples are as described previously [@Smith2019].
-From this collection, a subset of samples were non-randomly selected for metagenomic sequencing in order to test several unrelated hypotheses about SCFA production.
+From this collection, a subset of samples was non-randomly selected for metagenomic sequencing in order to test several unrelated hypotheses about SCFA production.
 <!-- TODO: Is this still too ambiguous?
 Too specific? -->